helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 55. And perhaps more importantly, it requires us to be able to try multiple different actions from the same state, which we can't do in general if we can only run policies in the environment, instead of teleporting to a state multiple times and trying multiple actions from the same exact state.
 56. So if we don't know the transition dynamics, generally we can't do this.
 57. So let's go back to policy iteration.
-58. In policy iteration, we alternated between evaluating q pi or a pi.
+58. In policy iteration, we alternated between evaluating q π or a π.
-59. But if you have a pi, or if you have q pi, you can recover a pi.
+59. But if you have a π, or if you have q π, you can recover a π.
 60. And then step two, setting our policy to be this greedy arc max policy.
 61. So that was policy iteration.
 62. And step one in policy iteration involved policy evaluation, which involved repeatedly applying this value function recurrence that we saw before.
-63. So what if instead of applying the value function recurrence to learn the value function, we instead directly constructed a q function recurrence in an analogous way?
+63. So what if instead of applying the value function recurrence to learn the value function, we instead directly constructed a Q function recurrence in an analogous way?
-64. So if I wanted to construct the q function at a particular state action tuple, I can write exactly the same recurrence.
+64. So if I wanted to construct the Q function at a particular state action tuple, I can write exactly the same recurrence.
-65. Except that now, since the q function is a function of a state and an action, I don't need to evaluate the next state given s and pi of s.
+65. Except that now, since the Q function is a function of a state and an action, I don't need to evaluate the next state given s and π of s.
-66. I just evaluate the next state given the sa tuple that I'm training my q function on.
+66. I just evaluate the next state given the sa tuple that I'm training my Q function on.
 67. And this might at first seem like a very subtle difference, but it's a very, very important one.
-68. Because now, as my policy pi changes, the action for which I need to sample s prime, basically the a that's on the right of the conditioning bar and p of s prime given sa, doesn't actually change.
+68. Because now, as my policy π changes, the action for which I need to sample s prime, basically the a that's on the right of the conditioning bar and p of s prime given sa, doesn't actually change.
-69. Which means that if I have a bunch of samples, s comma a comma s prime, I can use those samples to fit my q function regardless of what policy I have.
+69. Which means that if I have a bunch of samples, s comma a comma s prime, I can use those samples to fit my Q function regardless of what policy I have.
-70. The only place where the policy shows up is as an argument to the q function at the state s prime inside of the expectation.
+70. The only place where the policy shows up is as an argument to the Q function at the state s prime inside of the expectation.
 71. And it turns out that this very seemingly very simple change allows us to perform policy iteration style algorithms without actually knowing the transition dynamics, just by sampling some s, a, s prime tuples, which we can get by running any policy we want.
 72. So, this second recurrence that I've written here doesn't require knowing the transition probabilities, it just requires samples of the form s comma a comma s prime.
 73. So if we do this for step one in policy iteration, we would no longer require knowing the transition probabilities.